frnhr/django-maintenancemode/README.rst

 This fork moves the maintenance mode property and ignored urls out of settings.py and into your database.

+django-maintenancemode works the same way as handling 404 or 500 errors in Django work.
+It adds a handler503 which you can override in your main urls.py or you can add a 503.html to your templates directory.

 Requirements
 ============
 django.contrib.sites